szmao1/AVGNets/README.md

-# Work is under anonymous review
+The work is under anonymous review.